 Feelings.
 Ceramics by Julie Kooijman.

-Julie Kooijman’s energy and enthusiasm are highly contagious and gallery owner Mrs. Lusette Verboom-Fairbairn is delighted to share Julie’s work in the new exhibition:
+Julie Kooijman’s energy and enthusiasm are highly contagious, and gallery owner Mrs. Lusette Verboom-Fairbairn is delighted to share Julie’s work in the new exhibition:

 Feelings.
 Ceramic sculptures by Julie Kooijman.